erik-adelbert/aoc/2021/en_notes.md

 * * *
 ## Day 1

-For the first day of `aoc2021`, I've written and submited the results in less than 5mn but it only got me in the top 3k ranks, wow!
+For the first day of `aoc2021`, I've written and submitted the results in less than 5mn but it only got me in the top 3k ranks, wow!
 We have to count, in a serie of numbers, how many time there's an increase between two successive numbers.
 I've got nothing to say about the problem: it's all about composing speed.
 For `part2`, I chose to use three variables (say instead of an array) because *the simpler, the better*: between two readable and efficient syntaxes, I always try to write the simplest form.
 That said, here, three is the limit before the array form being better.

 Speaking of this problem simplicity, it's nonetheless the perfect occasion to compose a *well written* program.
 I mean we have to use a naming and a style made to last: the construct `for input.scan(){}` is to be found as it is in the Go manual by [Donovan & Kernighan (D&K)](https://www.gopl.io).
 It's efficient because it states `simply`, `clearly` and `shortly` what the coding *intention* is.
 A word about the variable `old`: here we have a previous and a current value to compare, we could use `last`/`prev` and `cur`.
 As I find same length names nice to manipulate when I edit a program, you'll often see me using `old`/`cur`/`nxt` and it usually helps to understand what's going on at first sight.

-Finally, we can also feel the minimalism of the Go language: I have to define `MaxInt` and I try to do this in the [*idiomatic*](https://dgryski.medium.com/idiomatic-go-resources-966535376dba) way.
+Finally, we can also feel the minimalism of the Go language: I have to define `MaxInt`.
+I try to do this in the [*idiomatic*](https://dgryski.medium.com/idiomatic-go-resources-966535376dba) way even if it's not: I'm supposed to link to the `math` library only to import this constant.
+As it feels like a `C` style regression to me, I don't!

 * * *
 ## Day 2